Zburgers/Sentiment-Analysis/README.md

-# Sentiment-Analysis-Amazon
+# Sentiment-Analysis-Twitter Dataset
-Sentiment Analysis on Amazon Product reviews using Python NLP
+Sentiment Analysis on Twitter Dataset using Python NLP